The International Equity Portfolio seeks maximum long-term total return.

-The Sub-advisor's approach in selecting investments for the Portfolio is oriented to individual stock selection and is value driven.
+The portfolio manager's approach in selecting investments for the Portfolio is oriented to individual stock selection and is value driven.
 In selecting stocks for the Portfolio, the portfolio managers consider movement in the price of individual securities, and the impact of currency adjustment on a U.S.-domiciled, dollar-based investor.
 The portfolio managers also conduct research on a global basis in an effort to identify securities that have the potential for long-term total return.
 The center of the research effort is a value-oriented dividend discount methodology applied to individual securities and market analysis that isolates value across country boundaries.
 This approach focuses on future anticipated dividends and discounts the value of those dividends back to what they would be worth if they were being paid today.
 Comparisons of the values of different possible investments are then made.
 The portfolio managers' approach is long-term in orientation, and it is expected that the annual turnover rate of the Portfolio will not exceed 75% under normal circumstances.

 In an international portfolio, currency returns can be an integral component of an investment's total return.
-The Sub-advisor will use a purchasing power parity approach to assess the value of individual currencies.
+The portfolio managers will use a purchasing power parity approach to assess the value of individual currencies.
 Purchasing power parity attempts to identify the amount of goods and services that a dollar will buy in the U.S. and compares that to the amount of a foreign currency required to buy the same amount of goods and services in another country.
 Eventually, currencies should trade at levels that would make it possible for the dollar to buy the same amount of goods and services overseas as in the United States.
 When the dollar buys less, the foreign currency may be overvalued.
 When the dollar buys more, the foreign currency may be undervalued.
 Securities available in an undervalued currency may offer greater return potential and may be an attractive investment.